rastri-dey/RoboND_Home_Service_Robot/README.md

 **turtlebot_rviz_launchers:** With the view_navigation.launch file, you can load a preconfigured rviz workspace.
 You’ll save a lot of time by launching this file, because it will automatically load the robot model, trajectories, and map for you.

 **turtlebot_gazebo:** With the turtlebot_world.launch you can deploy a turtlebot in a gazebo environment by linking the world file to it.

+### rosdep Dependencies
+After cloning the supporting package in ``catkin_ws/src``, run rosdep on each of the package names to install their dependencies. rosdep -i install gmapping rosdep -i install turtlebot

+### Building the Workspace
+Use catkin to build the packages from source.
+From catkin_ws, run: catkin_make; source devel/setup.bash to build the workspace packages and add them to the paths of ROS.